Embassy of the United States, Jerusalem: International reaction

+The opening of a new US Embassy in Jerusalem led two other countries to move their embassies to Jerusalem.
+Two days after the US Embassy opened, Guatemala moved its embassy to Israel back to Jerusalem.
+Paraguay also opened a Jerusalem embassy to Israel, citing the US precedent.
+Newly elected Paraguayan President Mario Abdo Benítez decided to relocate the Paraguayan embassy back to Tel Aviv.

-International Court of Justice case — Palestine v.
+ICJ: Palestine v.
 United States of America

 In September 2018, the State of Palestine initiated an action in the International Court of Justice, in the case Palestine v.
 United States of America (officially titled Relocation of the United States Embassy to Jerusalem), in which Palestine charges the US with violating the Vienna Convention on Diplomatic Relations by moving its embassy from Tel Aviv to Jerusalem, arguing the Convention requires that "the diplomatic mission of a sending State must be established on the territory of the receiving State."
 The Palestinian application argues that in international law Jerusalem cannot be considered to be the territory of the State of Israel because under General Assembly Resolution 181 of 1947 (the Partition Plan) Jerusalem was to have been placed under international governance, which thus precludes it from being considered under the sovereignty of any State.

 The case also involves the question of the statehood of Palestine, as under the Statute of the International Court of Justice "only States may be parties in cases before the Court."
 The US has refused to participate in a meeting at the Court and has not submitted its legal brief.
 Palestine has submitted its brief, which as of August 2020 has not been made public.

 Location

+Recognition by the U.S. of Jerusalem as Israel's capital city

 The United States Embassy is located in what was previously the U.S. Consulate General in Jerusalem's Arnona neighborhood.
 The space houses the ambassador and a 50-member staff.
 The ambassador splits his time between the US Embassy in Jerusalem and the Tel Aviv Embassy Branch Office, where many diplomatic functions are still be conducted.
 Most consular functions of the former consulate were subsumed under embassy authority.

 The embassy straddles the 1949–67 Armistice line in Jerusalem, located partially in West Jerusalem and partially in no man's land.
 A senior United Nations official stated: "Under international law it is still occupied territory, because neither party had any right to occupy the area between the lines".

-At a briefing on 18 January, Ned Price, Department Spokesperson for the Department of State, said the US is considering two options for the embassy facility, the Allenby site and the Arnona site, but that no decision has been made.
+At a briefing on 18 January, Ned Price, Department Spokesperson for the Department of State, said the US is considering two options for the embassy facility, the Allenby site (the site of a former British barracks during the British Mandate which had been confiscated by Israel from its former Palestinian owners) and the current Arnona site, but that no decision has been made.
 Price was responding in relation to recent reports that the embassy was to be built on "land illegally expropriated from Palestinians".